Carnitine palmitoyltransferase II deficiency: Adult form

 This exclusively myopathic form is the most prevalent and least severe phenotypic presentation of this disorder.
 Characteristic signs and symptoms include rhabdomyolysis (breakdown of muscle fibers and subsequent release of myoglobin), myoglobinuria, recurrent muscle pain, and weakness.
 The myoglobin release causes the urine to be red or brown and is indicatory of damage being done to the kidneys which ultimately could result in kidney failure.
 Muscle weakness and pain typically resolves within hours to days, and patients appear clinically normal in the intervening periods between attacks.
-Symptoms are most often exercise-induced, but fasting, a high-fat diet, exposure to cold temperature, sleep deprivation, or infection (especially febrile illness) can also provoke this metabolic myopathy.
+Symptoms are most often exercise-induced, but fasting, a high-fat diet, exposure to cold temperature, sleep deprivation, emotional stress, NSAID’s, anesthesia or infection (especially febrile illness) can also provoke this metabolic myopathy.
 In a minority of cases, disease severity can be exacerbated by three life-threatening complications resulting from persistent rhabdomyolysis: acute kidney failure, respiratory insufficiency, and episodic abnormal heart rhythms.
 Severe forms may have continual pain from general life activity.
 The adult form has a variable age of onset.
 The first appearance of symptoms usually occurs between 6 and 20 years of age but has been documented in patients as young as 8 months as well as in adults over the age of 50.
 Roughly 80% cases reported to date have been male.

 Biochemistry

 Enzyme structure

 The CPT system directly acts on the transfer of fatty acids between the cytosol and the inner mitochondrial matrix.
 CPT II shares structural elements with other members of the carnitine acyltransferase protein family.
-The crystal structure of rat CPT II was recently elucidated by Hsiao et al. The human homolog of the CPT II enzyme shows 82.2% amino acid sequence homology with the rat protein.
+The crystal structure of rat CPT II was in 2006 elucidated by Hsiao et al. The human homolog of the CPT II enzyme shows 82.2% amino acid sequence homology with the rat protein.
 Significant structural and functional information about CPT II has thus been derived from the crystallographic studies with the rat protein.

 In addition to similarities shared by the acyltransferases, CPT II also contains a distinct insertion of 30 residues in the amino domain that forms a relatively hydrophobic protrusion composed of two alpha helices and a small anti-parallel beta sheet.
 It has been proposed that this segment mediates the association of CPT II with the inner mitochondrial membrane.
 Moreover, the insert might also facilitate the shuttling of palmitoylcarnitines directly into the active site of CPT II after translocation across the inner membrane by virtue of its juxtaposition to the active site tunnel of the enzyme.